cosu/ogopogo/README.md

     #  host1 --- (hub0)  ---  host2

-In the topology above there is one broadcast domain and two hosts connected to it.
+In the topology above there is one collision domain and two hosts connected to it.